 Option 1: Include the following for customers exclusively served by Transfer Service.

-For Mid-C Resources Over Non-Firm, per section 4.3.3.1.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event consistent with the “Transfer Service Customers’ Non-Federal Market Purchase Exchange” terms and conditions in Exhibit D. Such Exhibit D language may be added to this Agreement consistent with section 4.3.3.1.2 above.
+For Mid-C Resources Over Non-Firm, in accordance with section 4.3.3.1.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event consistent with the “Transfer Service Customers’ Non-Federal Market Purchase Exchange” terms and conditions in Exhibit D. Such Exhibit D language may be added to this Agreement consistent with section 4.3.3.1.2 above.

 End Option 1